mathankpv/mathankpv/README.md

 ---

 ### 🎯 Career Objective
-Aspiring **Java Full Stack Developer** skilled in Core Java, Spring Boot, JSP/Servlet, React, and MySQL.
+Aspiring **Full Stack Developer** skilled in Core Java, Spring Boot, JSP/Servlet, React, Html,Css and MySQL.
 Passionate about designing scalable and efficient applications while expanding expertise in cloud and distributed systems.
 Known for writing clean, maintainable code and quickly adapting to new frameworks.

 ---